nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/supported_features.rst

 .. _mesh_ug_supported_features:

-Supported Bluetooth mesh features
+Supported Bluetooth Mesh features
 #################################

-The Bluetooth® mesh in |NCS| supports all mandatory features of the `Bluetooth mesh profile specification`_ and the `Bluetooth mesh model specification`_, as well as most of the optional features.
+The Bluetooth® mesh in |NCS| supports all mandatory features of the `Bluetooth Mesh profile specification`_ and the `Bluetooth Mesh model specification`_, as well as most of the optional features.

 The following features are supported by Zephyr's :ref:`zephyr:bluetooth_mesh`: